 The list highlights the world’s most travel-worthy cinema events with DIFF being named alongside the most prestigious film festivals in the world including Cannes Film Festival, Venice Film Festival, Toronto International Film Festival and Berlin International Film Festival.

 Since its inception in 2004, DIFF has gone from strength to strength, helping to develop a thriving film culture within the region, provide greater opportunities for Arab filmmakers and offer an invaluable cultural benefit to the people of Dubai and the UAE.

 DIFF’s highly contested Muhr competition for feature fiction and non-fiction; and short films originating from the United Arab Emirates and the Arab world presented over 60 films.
 The competition, which has been an integral part of the festival since 2006, will continue to nurture and reward exceptional Arab talent and cinema from the region.

-The Dubai Film Market (DFM), DIFF’s industry arm was attended by over 3,300 industry representatives and film professionals last year.
+The Dubai Film Market (DFM), DIFF’s industry arm was attended by over 4,000 industry representatives and media professionals last year.
 The DFM is now the leading industry platform in the region and the gateway to one of the fastest growing film and TV markets in the world.
 It provides unprecedented access to decision makers from the Middle East, Asia and Africa.
 The DFM offers excellent visibility to buyers, sellers, service providers and industry professionals through exhibition spaces, networking opportunities and a thoughtfully created film library.